wdevore/Ranger-Beta/examples/basic_font/readme.md

 Another way to look at it is: The entire font has a single set of vertices.
 These vertices represent the entire 8*8 grid of quads and each quad is 4 vertices which totals 256 vertices.

 ### Example "!" character
 Then, for each character there is a collection of indices that represent all visible "pixels".
-For example, "!" has 5 visible pixels based on the font definition file *dark_rose.hpp* and specifically ```0x0808080800080000, /* ! */``` which looks like this:
+For example, "!" has 5 visible pixels (aka quads) based on the font definition file *dark_rose.hpp* and specifically ```0x0808080800080000, /* ! */``` which looks like this:
 ```
                                              0x0808080800080000
            01234567    0 1 2 3 4 5 6 7         | | | | | | | |